Southside Steps & Velum Fermentation

 H&H: 3/5

 As much as I love visiting state parks with acres and acres of untouched greenery, there’s also something to be said for our local CitiParks which are doing a lot with the little bits of greenspace they can find!
 One of my new favorites has been the Emerald View trail on Mt.
 Washington.
 I used to see the signs for trail crossings on my commute home from work and always wondered about where it could lead.
-Well last weekend, J and I decided to find out!
+Well, it was time to finally find out!

-Emerald View Park is one of the many green spaces maintained by the City of Pittsburgh Citiparks and their awesome group of rangers!
+Emerald View Park is one of the many green spaces maintained by the City of Pittsburgh Citiparks and their dedicated group of rangers.
 This park encompasses over 250 acres on Mt.
 Washington and is a successful story of restoration.
 In Pittsburgh’s early days, Mt.
 Washington was heavily mined for soft coal, so much that it became known as Coal Hill.
 In the 1930s, access to the housing communities on Mt.
-Washington was created, including some of Pittsburgh well known streets like McArdle, Shiloh, and Grandview.
+Washington was created, including some of Pittsburgh’s well-known streets like McArdle, Shiloh, and Grandview.
 Into the 1970s, the City took greater strides to regulate mining and to take advantage of the beautiful view.
 The scenic overlooks were built and groups started to advocate for the restoration of the area.
 Finally in 2007, the park was named as a regional park!

-This is such a great park system because there are beautiful wooded areas right in the midst of an urban neighborhood, then suddenly you come out to that iconic view of pittsburgh!
-We started our trek by parking at Olympia Park and heading right into the woods at the end of Hallock street..
-We stayed on the Emerald View trail, although there are several other offshoot trails and neighborhood access points.
+This is such a great park system because there are beautiful wooded areas right in the midst of an urban neighborhood, then suddenly you come out to that iconic view of Pittsburgh!
+We started our trek by parking at Olympia Park and heading right into the woods at the end of Hallock Street.
+We stayed on the Emerald View Trail, although there are several other offshoot trails and neighborhood access points.
 I really loved this section of the trail because we were able to be in such a little slice of nature while also looking out over the hills to see the highways and iconic Pittsburgh neighborhoods.
 As you start into the big turn to head towards Mt.
 Washington and the overlooks, you’ll encounter the steepest parts of this hike.
 It can’t be Pittsburgh without some inclines!
 Finally, the Emerald View Trail pops out right on Grandview Ave by the Point of View Sculpture (Jim West, 2006).
-From there, the trail turned into more of an Urban walk as we stopped at the Duquesne Incline and the various overlook spots.
-My favorite viewpoint is by the St. Mary of the Mount church!
+From there, the trail became more of an urban walk as we stopped at the Duquesne Incline and the various overlook spots.
+My favorite viewpoint is by the St. Mary of the Mount Church!
 We continued on Grandview Ave until we reached the Monogahela Incline, then started to make our way back towards Olympia Park.
-This was about a 5 mile loop!
+This was about a 5 mile loop.
 If you were looking for more, you could also add in the 2 mile loop in Grandview Park!
+Or if you want to avoid sidewalks, you could turn around at the Point of View sculpture and retrace your steps back along the Emerald View Trail.

 THE BEER: Inner Groove Brewing